Facelift

 • Stop using skin irritants on your face 1 week before surgery, including light peels, acne medication, and retinoic acid.

 • Pick up your prescriptions with plenty of time before your procedure.
-Set up a comfortable recovery area at home and plan your meals including a light clear liquid meal for the first night.
+Set up a comfortable recovery area at home.
+Plan your meals.
+Include a light clear liquid meal for the first night.

 • Plan for someone to be with you for 24 hours after surgery.

-• You will receive a call from our Operating Room Nurse a few days before your procedure to go over the consent and any preoperative details and instructions to make sure you are ready for surgery.
+• You will get a call from our Operating Room Nurse a few days before your procedure.
+They will go over the consent and any preoperative details and instructions.
+This ensures you are ready for surgery.

-• You will recieve a call from our Anesthesia Provider the day before surgery to go over your medications and discuss details about your anesthesia.
+• You will get a call from our Anesthesia Provider the day before surgery.
+They will go over your medications and discuss details about your anesthesia.

 • Use antibacterial soap when showering the day before surgery.